openrewrite/rewrite-docs/concepts-and-explanations/recipes.md

 import org.openrewrite.java.ChangeType;

 public class JUnit5Migration extends Recipe {
+    // Standard recipes descriptions and names ...

+    @Override
-    public JUnit5Migration(boolean addJunit5Dependencies) {
+    public List<Recipe> getRecipeList() {
-        // Add nested recipes to the execution pipeline via doAfterVisit() doAfterVisit(new ChangeType("org.junit.Test", "org.junit.jupiter.api.Test", false).getVisitor());
-        doAfterVisit(new AssertToAssertions().getVisitor());
-        doAfterVisit(new RemovePublicTestModifiers().getVisitor());

-        // Recipe can be optionally configured to add the JUnit 5 dependencies if (addJUnitDependencies) {
-            doAfterVisit(new AddJUnit5Dependencies().getVisitor());
+        return Arrays.asList(
+            new ChangeType("org.junit.Test", "org.junit.jupiter.api.Test", false),
+            new AssertToAssertions(),
+            new RemovePublicTestModifiers()
+        );
     }
 }
-}
 ```

 Note that this recipe does not have an associated visitor of its own, instead relying on a group of other recipes to achieve the desired result.
+For a real recipe that uses this feature, check out the [UpdateMovedRecipe](https://github.com/openrewrite/rewrite/blob/v8.1.15/rewrite-java/src/main/java/org/openrewrite/java/recipes/UpdateMovedRecipe.java).

+{% hint style="info" %}
+If you have a recipe that makes changes and you want to call another recipe, you can use the `doAfterVisit` method inside of your visitor.
+This will schedule another visit on the _current_ source file being visited with the recipe you specified.
+This is particularly useful for things like adding imports (which are at the top of the file) when you are deep in the file editing some method body.

+For an example of a recipe that does this, check out the [AddManagedDependency recipe](https://github.com/openrewrite/rewrite/blob/v8.1.15/rewrite-maven/src/main/java/org/openrewrite/maven/AddManagedDependency.java#L202).
+{% endhint %}

 ## Declarative Recipes